Monday, September 11, 2006

 -Avantasia from Tobias Sammet's Avantasia: The Metal Opera [Power Metal]

-Kyrie by Yoko Shimomura [BGM: Parasite Eve]
+-Kyrie by Yoko Shimomura [BGM: Parasite Eve]

 Sustenance: